herlesupreeth/CoIMS_Wiki/README.md

 ## Big shout out and credits to following people for their awesome work
 <p align="justify">
-	@martinpaljak for GlobalPlatformPro (gp.jar) - A tool to load and manage applets on compatible JavaCards from command line
+	<a href="https://github.com/martinpaljak">Martin Paljak</a> for GlobalPlatformPro (gp.jar) - A tool to load and manage applets on compatible JavaCards from command line
 </p>

 <p align="justify">
-	@bertrandmartel for ARA-M applet (applet.cap) - ARA-M implementation for JavaCards.
+	<a href="https://github.com/bertrandmartel/aram-applet">Bertrand Martel</a> for ARA-M applet (applet.cap) - ARA-M implementation for JavaCards.
 ARA-M is an application (typically present on a SIM card) which manage access rules that are enforced by an Access Control Enforcer (typically present on Android device).
 The enforcer makes sure the rules from the ARAM are enforced.
 An access rule is composed of an AID, a certificate hash (SHA1/SHA256 of client application cert) and a set of rules.
 The Access Control enforcer will allow/deny a client application (for example an Android app) to send APDU to a Secure Element (SE) applet based on these rules
 </p>

 ## Steps